protonemedia/laravel-splade-docs/x-flash.md

 ```

 > **Warning**
 > By default, Splade will share *all* Flash Data to the frontend.
-You may disable this behaviour with the `splade.share_session_flash_data` configuration key.
+You may disable this behavior with the `splade.share_session_flash_data` configuration key.